Do your kids love perler beads? Mine do! They are so fun and inexpensive and the possibilities of things you can create are endless.

 Sometimes the beads and the peg boards can vary a little in size but for the ones I used this worked perfectly.
 Once we put the white lines out, I did the white circle around and filled in the sections with the colored beads and finished up with the rind circle.

 For the watermelon, I followed a similar pattern- adding 6 bright pink beads to the center and creating one line of pink beads 9 long.
 Next I added the white bead which is the pith and the darker green for the rind.
+Walmart toy catalog may help you with choosing the best gift for Christmas.
 I made the white circle, green circle and then went in and filled the center completely with bright pink.
 To add the black seeds I just eyeballed it and every so often popped a black bead in.
 Super simple.

 Then I grabbed the little sheet of ironing paper included in the perler beads (or use parchment paper if you lost it) and press firmly down to melt your beads so it becomes one piece.
 Allow that to cool until you can handle it and flip it over, put the paper on top of the perler beads and iron again.